Syntax (programming languages): Syntax versus semantics

 The syntax of a language describes the form of a valid program, but does not provide any information about the meaning of the program or the results of executing that program.
 The meaning given to a combination of symbols is handled by semantics (either formal or hard-coded in a reference implementation).
+Valid syntax must be established before semantics can make meaning out of it.
 Not all syntactically correct programs are semantically correct.
 Many syntactically correct programs are nonetheless ill-formed, per the language's rules; and may (depending on the language specification and the soundness of the implementation) result in an error on translation or execution.
 In some cases, such programs may exhibit undefined behavior.
 Even when a program is well-defined within a language, it may still have a meaning that is not intended by the person who wrote it.

 Using natural language as an example, it may not be possible to assign a meaning to a grammatically correct sentence or the sentence may be false: